redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 ### Other considerations

 In addition to securing your serverless functions, you may consider logging, rate limiting and whitelisting as ways to protect your functions from abuse or misuse.

 #### Visibility via Logging

-Logging in production -- and monitoring for suspicious activity, unknown IP addresses, errors, etc -- can be a critical part of keeping your serverless functions and your application safe.
+Logging in production — and monitoring for suspicious activity, unknown IP addresses, errors, etc. — can be a critical part of keeping your serverless functions and your application safe.

 Third-party log services like [logFlare](https://logflare.app/), [Datadog](https://www.datadoghq.com/) and [LogDNA](https://www.logdna.com/) all have features that store logs for inspection, but also can trigger alerts and notifications if something you deem untoward occurs.